 Exhibitions at Site are always thought-provoking and immersive, often fun and interactive, and they tend to keep us coming back time and again throughout their run.
-Its talks and events are a great way of getting even more stuck into the ideas explored by each exhibition, while its annual residency season offers the rare chance to nosey in on contemporary art in the making.
-Stocked with donations from Sheffield’s creative community,’ – Our fave Places
+Its talks and events are a great way of getting even more stuck into the ideas explored by each exhibition, while its annual residency season offers the rare chance to nosey in on contemporary art in the making.’ – Our fave Places

 As a bonus for all attendees, Site Gallery will open its exhibition space early for a private viewing after Sharna Jackson’s talk.
 It is the final weekend of the current show Liquid Crystal Display: 'Historically associated with mystical healing, gazing and alchemical practices, crystals are now prevalent in technology including computers, mobile phones and state-of-the-art medical equipment.
 At the heart of a laser-beam is a vibrating crystal, touch-screen technologies, and the optical cables that keep us connected, are all enabled by this extraordinary material substance.’

 Breakfast will be sponsored by Site Gallery and supplied by Kollective Coffee and Kitchen.
 Owners Hayley, Tom and Owen formerly of The Grind Café (Kelham Island), Thyme Café (Broomhill) and Home Sweet Home (NQ, Manchester) are proud to present their first independent venture, located at Site Gallery.

 Locally sourced and globally inspired, with a focus on colour, excitement and sustainability.

 See you there!